Appendix 6: CQL In 20 Minutes

 -- insert a row based on the args

-insert into T1 from arguments;
+insert into sample_table from arguments;

 end;

--- You an use a given shape more than once if you name each use.
+You an use a given shape more than once if you name each use.
+This would be more exciting if sample_table was like a “person” or something.

-create proc r(a like T1, b like T1)
+proc r(a like sample_table, b like sample_table)

 begin